SkylineNando/SkylineNando/README.md

 # Welcome!
 ## I'm Fernando!
-Let me present a little about myself :D
+I don't have a university degree! however, I know that we all have the ability to create something new... :D
 Lover of Coffee, Technology and Coding :heart:

 <p align="center">